The Chart for Apollo Medical Holdings Inc. (AMEH) Is Flashing Mixed Signals

-Apollo Medical Holdings Inc. (NASDAQ:AMEH) went up by 16.81% from its latest closing price compared to the recent 1-year high of $43.23.
-The company’s stock price has collected 12.44% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Callaway Golf Set to Join S&P MidCap 400; Apollo Medical to Join S&P SmallCap 600
+Apollo Medical Holdings Inc. (NASDAQ:AMEH) went up by 1.12% from its latest closing price compared to the recent 1-year high of $48.48.
+The company’s stock price has collected 23.81% of gains in the last five trading sessions.
+Press Release reported 15 hours ago that Apollo Medical Holdings, Inc. to Join S&P SmallCap 600

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.